 Using Browser-Specific Feature

-- Launch your best browser on Windows (say Chrome).
+- Launch your web browser app on your machine.

 - Open a website to add a shortcut link.